Joint stochastic localization and applications: Eldan's -distance

 \subsection{Topological equivalence between $\dszero$ and $W_2$}

-To further understand $\ds$, we focus on the scenario $\alpha = 0$.
-This specialization has two reasons.
-Conceptually, while different values of $\alpha$ may induce different topologies, numerical simulation in Section~\ref{sec:num} empirically suggests that $\alpha = 0$ gives the ``least-coupled'' marginals when $\alpha\leq\frac{1}{2}$ thus inducing the ``finest'' topology.
-Technically, setting $\alpha = 0$ yields a constant control process which makes theoretical analysis tractable.
+The analysis of $\ds$ becomes particularly tractable when $\alpha = 0$.
+Technically, setting $\alpha = 0$ yields a constant control process which simplifies the theoretical analysis.
 Moreover, $\mathcal P_0(\R^d)$ is sufficiently rich and contains all probability measures on $\R^d$ with finite first moments.
-The next theorem shows that $\dszero$ is topologically equivalent to $W_2$ for probability measures supported on a common compact set in $\R^d$. \begin{theorem} The topologies induced by $\dszero$ and $W_2$ are equivalent for probability measures supported on a common compact set in $\R^d$. \end{theorem} \begin{proof} Let $\nu$ and $\{\nu^{(n)}\}_n$ be probability measures with uniformly bounded support, i.e., $\supp(\nu)\cup(\cup_{n=1}^\infty\supp(\nu^{(n)}))\subset \Omega$ for some compact set $\Omega\subset\R^d$.
-It suffices to show that $W_2(\nu, \nu^{(n)})\to 0$ as $n\to \infty$ if and only if $\dszero(\nu, \nu^{(n)})\to 0$ as $n\to\infty$.
-The ``if'' direction is trivial since $W_2$ is bounded by $\dszero$.
-It remains to establish the ``only if'' direction.
+The next theorem shows that $\dszero$ is topologically equivalent to $W_2$ for probability measures supported on a common compact set in $\R^d$. \begin{theorem} The topologies induced by $\dszero$ and $W_2$ are equivalent for probability measures supported on a common compact set in $\R^d$. \end{theorem}